 The Rotary Santa Sleigh can be seen cruising the streets of The Gap from 6.00-8.00pm for several nights prior to Christmas.

-The Santa Sleigh has been a tradition in the Gap for 40 years, and is a major Rotary project involving about 15 volunteers each night.
+The Santa Sleigh has been a tradition in the Gap for over 40 years, and is a major Rotary project involving about 15 volunteers each night.
 Local families are generous in their support, and 100% of funds raised are used for community projects.

 Santa delights the kids as he sits up on his “throne” talking to the children and distributing lollies and stickers.
 Keep an eye on our Facebook page for the latest Santa Sleigh news, or just listen out for the Christmas music between 6.00pm and 8.00pm each night!